On this page:

 - suitability for purpose, or

-of any goods or services.
+of any products or services.

 An importer sells bicycle helmets with labels indicating the helmets meet a mandatory safety standard, even though the helmets have not been laboratory tested to check whether they meet the standard.